-Formed in September 1983, the Choir has grown from 28 members to over 40 and has established a reputation for high standards of singing and presentation.
+Formed in September 1983, the Choir has grown from 28 members to around 50 and has established a reputation for high standards of singing and presentation.

 The Choir’s repertoire comprises over 260 pieces of music covering 400 years and spanning many styles from Byrd to works specially commissioned in recent years.
 Several of these are sung in their traditional language including French, German, Latin and Welsh, as well as Russian, Spanish and even Breton.

-The choir has given well over 500 concerts in England and Wales, taking in 200 venues, ranging from village halls to rural churches, as well as 19 cathedrals, the latest being Norwich and already arrangements are being made to add Ely to our list in 2018.
+The choir has given well over 500 concerts in England and Wales, taking in 200 venues, ranging from village halls to rural churches, as well as 20 cathedrals, the latest being Ely and Gloucester.
 Other notable venues have included Whitehall Palace, the Royal Hospital Chelsea and the Cutty Sark in Greenwich.

 Locally the Choir has sung at Belvoir Castle, the National Ice Centre, the Royal Concert Hall, the Albert Hall in Nottingham and even Papplewick Pumping Station.
 In a typical year the Choir makes as many as 15 appearances, raising many thousands of pounds for charities and good causes in the process.

-The Choir has visited France, Belguim and Italy and has hosted choirs from the Netherlands and Moscow, as well as exchanging visits with choirs from Germany and South Africa.
-Closer to home the choir has exchanged visits with choirs from South Wales, Tyneside and Shropshire and has toured in Yorkshire, Durham, Merseyside, Norfolk and serveral counties in the South-west of England.
+The Choir has visited France, Germany (3 times) Belgium and Italy and has hosted choirs from the Netherlands and Moscow, as well as exchanging visits with choirs from Germany and South Africa.
+Closer to home the choir has exchanged visits with choirs from South Wales, Tyneside and Shropshire and has toured in Yorkshire, Durham, Merseyside, Norfolk and several counties in the South-west of England.
+In April 2019 we had a weekend based in Huntingdon where we sang with that town’s MVC and on the previous day, in Gloucester Cathedral.

 In 1993 the Choir took part in the second World Choir event in Cardiff with Shirley Bassey and some members took part in a subsequent event in Atlanta, USA.